Want to email me? Fire away: Ross.Mounce (at) Gmail

 after I submit my thesis sometime in 2013.
 I submitted my PhD thesis 2013/10/03 and am awaiting my viva.

 As a direct consequence of my research I have become involved with the Open Knowledge Foundation, particularly the Open Science Working Group as I think there is much room for improvement in the way that science is currently done – particularly with regard to providing Open Data & Code in re-usable and frictionless ways.

 I study the use of comparative morphology in phylogenetic inference, with a keen appreciation for informatics, as demonstrated by presentation below.

-I’m trying to constructively point-out these problems where I can, for the benefit of science (my own research, as well as everyone else’s!).
+I’m trying to constructively point-out certain problems in science and academia where I can, for the benefit of science: my own research, as well as everyone else’s!

 Hence this blog – a platform for open comment on Open Science.